felifluid/bachelorarbeit/thesis/chapters/background.typ

 ToPoVis achieves this using the included methods `reshape_parallel_dat_multi`, `fouriercoeff_imag` and `fouriercoeff_real`.
 Both parts are then combined to retrieve the complex Fourier coefficient.
 Note that because $N_"mod"=1$, the Fourier coefficients are a function of $psi$ and $s$ and no function of $zeta$.

-Using this, the potential at the poloidal cross section is calculated using the formula
+Using this, the potential at the poloidal cross section is calculated using the following formula:

 $ Phi(psi, s, zeta_s) = RR[hat(f)(psi, s) exp(i k_zeta zeta_s) + hat(f)^*(psi,s) exp(-i k_zeta zeta_s)] $